Timon33/quant_frame/docs/specifications.md

 #### Broker

-The Class the provides access to all functionality related to the marked itself.
+The Class the provides access to all functionality related to the exchange.
 This includes all functionality for orders.

 ### BackTest